 MBA (BA) with WNS

 The selection process of MBA (Business Analytics) is designed to identify meritorious men and women with effective personalities possessing a spirit of inquiry, excitement and daring and who have an aptitude for analytics and management.
-120 students will be offered admission to the MBA-BA Programme at the end of the selection process detailed below.
-The academic sessions will start in July for the first batch of 60 students and in November for the second batch of 60 students.
-The selected applicants will be informed about the batch details in the Offer Letter.
+The academic sessions will start in August for this batch of students.

 The University uses multiple criteria for selection of candidates.